python/cpython/Doc/faq/programming.rst

 instance is created which is too late to store data in an immutable instance.

-For example, all of these immutable classes have a different signature than the type they inherited from:
+All of these immutable classes have a different signature than their parent class:

 .. testcode::